lucky20511/Algorithms/list-of-questions/question-list.md

 36. Elimination Game -- Need to Observe to find out \(1\) The last remaining is head \(2\) the rule of updating head

-37. Longest Substring with At Least K Repeating Characters --
+37. Longest Substring with At Least K Repeating Characters -- Using the idea of Sliding window.
+The concept of sliding window is to reduce the redundant iteration \(e.g \)

 38. Longest Substring Without Repeating Characters --